-There are tonnes of remakes out there, like this starburst Newgate wall clock or this round gold mirror from H&M home.
-But if you are after the real thing try online auctions like 1stDibs or keep an eye out at antique fairs.
+There are tons of remakes out there, like this starburst Newgate wall clock or this round gold mirror from H&M home.
+But if you are after the real thing, try online auctions like 1stDibs or keep an eye out at antique fairs.

 Finish the look with Mid-century modern lighting